jacksonrakena/jacksonbot/README.md

 - .NET 5.0 Runtime (SDK for building) or newer
 - PostgreSQL (tested with 13.1)
     - Username `abyss`, password `abyss123`, empty `abyss` database (databases are migrated automatically) [configurable]

+You can use the `tools/abyss.service` file to run Abyss as a `systemd` service.

 Copyright &copy; 2015-2021 Abyssal under the MIT License, available at [the LICENSE file.](LICENSE.md)